kyle-tightest/nameko-rpc/string-encoder/README.md

 # String Encoder

 This rpc service implements a string encoder that uses Huffman coding,
 to encode a given list of strings.
+It also decodes strings that were previously encoded.

 ## Minimum requirements to run
 - [Docker](https://docs.docker.com/get-docker/)